hlassiege/bloggr-website/content/documentation.md

 Performance could vary depending on the server and the network and images you use in your blog.

 ## Comment system

 You can enable comments on your blog.
 It uses [Hyvor Talk](https://talk.hyvor.com/).

-Comments are a great way to interact with your readers.
-It's a great way to get feedback and improve your content.

-On a static website, you don't have a database.
-But you can use a third-party service to add comments to your blog.

 I use [Hyvor talk](https://talk.hyvor.com/) for this blog.
+If you want to use it, **you'll need to create an account** and get a website id.

-You can enable it by adding the following code to the `nuxt.config.ts` file:
+Then, you can enable it by adding the following code to the `nuxt.config.ts` file:

 ```typescript
             comments: {